WordPress: Adding Users

 - Subscriber - This user can only view the site and manage their own profile.

-Now that you understand the types of users, follow these steps in order to create a user.
+Now that you understand the types of users, follow these steps to create a user.
+To learn more about how to login to WordPress Dashboard, please see How To Login To WordPress Sites - WP Admin Access.

 - Choose the role that you want to assign to this user.